protitude/module_login_security/README.txt

 Configuration options
 ---------------------
+You should have the 'administer site configuration' permission to configure the Login Security module.

-Go to Administer -> User Management -> User Settings and new box will appear close to the registering information with the following options.
-Any value set to 0 will disable that option.
+Go to Administer -> Site configuration -> Login Security (the url path is admin/settings/login_security) and a form with the module options will be shown.
+(Note: Any value set to 0 will disable that option.).
+You should have '

 Basic options